jBerling/abmedium/packages/abmedium/README.md

 ## Terminology

-- _Handles_ are identifiers.
+- All nodes have _Labels_.
 They can be numbers or strings.
 - _Layers_ are sets of nodes.
 - _Metalayers_ are layers with data about nodes.
-- _Nodes_ connects a handle with a value.
-A node is a handle–value pair.
+- _Nodes_ are values with a label.
 - _Values_ are sequences, strings, symbols, numbers or nil.
 - _Projections_ are created when a projection stack is projected.
 - _Projection Stacks_ describes which layers, and in what order, to project.